 Indian Sugar Industry- Ethanol

 Indians have a sweet tooth.
 They are the largest consumers and second largest producer of sugar in the world.
 Indian sugar industry’s growth is driven by GDP & population growth.
 In India, sugar consumption is around 26MT and is growing at 2 %.
 Of the total consumption in India, about 60% goes to the industrial application(Dairy, confectionary, baking, soft drinks etc) and the remaining 40% is used up by consumers.

 And 80% of sugar is produced in UP, Karnataka & Maharashtra.
 India has a market share of 15% of world production.
 Manufacturing sugar is a very straight forward process but highly capital & labour intensive.
 Around half the ethanol is made in the northern state of UP.

 Sugar season: Oct to April(Sugarcane is crushed)

 The world has moved towards sugar surplus & in particular India(8 consecutive year of surplus produce) .
 So, excess capacity is increasingly finding its place in the manufacturing of ethanol.

 Since sugar is produced only for a few month but consumed year long, working capital management is of prime importance.

-There is something about which Sugar mills are still not happy.
+Despite all the incentives by the govt, there is something which makes Sugar mills unhappy.
 In terms of pricing of sugar by the govt, there is a mismatch as Sugarcane prices are determined by Minimum support/FRP(Fixed remunerative price) whereas Sugar prices were market determined to cause a very highly skewed dynamics.
 Globally, sugarcane prices are determined as a percentage of sugar prices.